krim404/DellXPS15-9550-OSX/4k_sector.md

 ## Do first
 First check your firmware upgrades for your SSD.
 Especially if you use Toshiba drives, these have a critical "drive disappearing" bug which can happen at any time.
 See http://www.dell.com/support/home/en/en/debsdt1/Drivers/DriversDetails?driverId=2N42W.
 Some people reported problems with identification of a 4Ke formatted drive in its Dell Notebooks (looks like the disappearing bug).
-Recovery is sometimes possible by restarting multiple times until the disk is visible again and switching back to the 512b mode.
+Recovery is possible by restarting multiple times until the disk is visible again and switching back to the 512b mode.
+This change will not brick your drive, but you will loose all your data after the format, even if the 4k switch was unsuccessful and reverted.

-## Ok lets start
+## Begin
 Boot from Ubuntu 16.10 Live USB
 Enable Universe repository and reload repo database
 check the device for your ssd (can be /dev/nvme0, /dev/sda0 or something completly different.